 Competent—if unremarkable—Charlie Chan mystery.
-Lugosi cuts a striking figure as an enigmatic psychic who may—or may not—figure in a starlet’s murder in Honolulu.
+Bela Lugosi cuts a striking figure as an enigmatic psychic who may—or may not—figure in a starlet’s murder in Honolulu.

-Oland carries the film as Chan.
+Warner Oland carries the film as Chan.
 His casting proves problematic by today’s standards, but his performance never ventures into mean-spirited caricature.
 Otto Yamaoka’s turn as Chan’s assistant, however, both annoys and offends.
 At least it’s a minor role.

-The location photography adds a sense of prestige, and I loved Dwight Frye turning up in a meaty (though uncredited) part, but post-Dracula Lugosi deserved better.
+The location photography adds a sense of prestige, and I loved Dwight Frye turning up in a meaty (though uncredited) part, but, post-Dracula, Lugosi deserved better.